Ikram-c/bjj_classification_and_extraction/README.md

 ## Overview of project

 The aim of the project was to generate an automated system to analyze Brazilian Jiu-Jitsu (Bjj) data and make predictions about a player’s performance using supervised classification models.
-Data was scraped from a reputable source for Bjj (https://www.bjjheroes.com) which contains an online database of competitors and their competition performance.
+Data was ***webscraped*** from a reputable source for Bjj (https://www.bjjheroes.com) which contains an online database of competitors and their competition performance.
 The notebook was designed to be used by someone who has very little/ no understanding of coding which is why a series of user inputs are given.
 If work on this project is continued it would be used to generate a GUI which can then be used as a computer program and eventually a mobile app.

-## Libraries used

 For the web scraping ***Selenium*** and ***bs4*** was used.
 For Data frame creation and manipulation ***pandas*** and ***numpy*** were used.
 The following ML models were used for classification (***Sklearn***):

--***Logistic Regression***
+- ***Logistic Regression***

--***Support Vector Machine***
+- ***Support Vector Machine***

--***Random Forest Classifier***
+- ***Random Forest Classifier***

--***KNN***
+- ***KNN***

--***Naive bayes***
+- ***Naive bayes***

--***Decision Tree Classifier***
+- ***Decision Tree Classifier***

 For assessing the accuracy of the models the following metrics were used (***Sklearn***):
 -confusion matrix
 - f1 score